At a glance

 Location: Technische Hochschule Mittelhessen

 Some first-year students need more support, more input – and more time.
-The “GettING Started” course variant offers you all of this, making the transition from school to university easier.
-The THM also benefits: student success is sustainably increased, the number of dropouts decreases and the current high level of training can be maintained.
+The "GettING Started" study program offers them all of this, thus easing the transition from school to university.
+THM also benefits: Student success is sustainably increased, the number of dropouts decreases, and the currently high standard of education can be maintained.

-The “GettING Started” course variant is a sub-project of “Studying at Adapted Speed” (SaG) and works as follows: By extending the start of the course by two semesters, the speed of study is slowed down in favor of a more intensive deepening of the lecture content.
-Mandatory additional offers raise different levels of knowledge to a uniform level and strengthen interdisciplinary skills.
+The "GettING Started" study program variant is a sub-project of "Study at an Adapted Pace" (SaG) and works as follows: By extending the start of studies by two semesters, the pace of study is slowed down in favor of a more intensive exploration of the lecture content.
+Mandatory supplementary courses raise different levels of knowledge to a uniform standard and strengthen interdisciplinary skills.

-“GettING Started” is currently offered in six THM departments:
+Currently, “GettING Started” is offered in six departments at THM:

 Information about the joint project: SaG – Study of adapted speed